DishaMT19/DS_AI_Internship/README.md

 - When to use encoding techniques for categorical data
 - Importance of feature scaling for gradient-based algorithms
 - Generating polynomial features to capture non-linear patterns
 - Evaluating performance impact after feature transformation
+- Definition and calculation of probability
+- Sample space and event representation
+- Difference between independent and dependent events
+- Conditional probability formula and interpretation
+- Bayes’ Theorem and posterior probability calculation
+- Applying probability rules to real-world problem scenarios